fredguth/fastduck/README.md

 acca_dacca
 ```

-    [{'AlbumId': 1,
-      'Title': 'For Those About To Rock We Salute You',
-      'ArtistId': 1},
-     {'AlbumId': 4, 'Title': 'Let There Be Rock', 'ArtistId': 1}]

 ``` python
 let_b_rock_obj = abm.cls(**acca_dacca[-1])
 let_b_rock_obj
 ```

-    Album(AlbumId=4, Title='Let There Be Rock', ArtistId=1)

 You can get the definition of the dataclass using fastcore’s
 `dataclass_src` – everything is treated as nullable, in order to handle